0

 Where: Along the south bank of the Chicago River in downtown Chicago from Lake Michigan to west of Franklin Street.
 You can see a map of attractions on the Riverwalk here.

-A fun way to explore the city is to go kayaking in the Chicago River or in Lake Michigan.
+A fun way to enjoy city views is to go kayaking in the Chicago River or in Lake Michigan.
+You can rent a kayak in the Chicago River here and Ohio beach here.

-Please note that you will get a little wet so bring a waterproof case for your phone and water-resistant or quick-drying clothing.
+Please note that you will get a little wet when kayaking so bring a waterproof case for your phone and water-resistant or quick-drying clothing.

 Enjoy Free Music Concerts at Millennium Park